Adding a Tag Group

 -

-Please refer to the CR800-D series controller GOT Direct Connection Extended Function Instruction Manual
+Please refer to CR800-D series controller GOT Direct Connection Extended Function Instruction Manual

 -

-I/O Address - If the I/O name is checked, the string specified in the Name field will be used as the I/O address value.
-If it is not checked, enter the I/O Address in the text input field.
+I/O Address: Enter the I/O address.
 The address name varies depending on the type of Mitsubishi Electric FA device selected, so please refer to the "Accessible Registers" for each Mitsubishi Electric FA device for details.

 Device